SAFETAG/SAFETAG/content/adids/introduction/input.md

     * Digital Security Training
     * Hands-on fixing (why?)

+Risk Assessments, vulnerability assessments, and pentesting: an overview

+  * The core of the audit (risk modeling)
+  * Traditional Vulnerability Assessments
+  * Traditional Risk assessments
+  * Using pentesting
+    * The perils of pen testing
+    * The possibilities of pen testing

 Overview of Framework and process

   * The Scope of a SAFETAG Audit